 Fuel supply outages (NZ)

-This study focused on using Non-Spatial MERIT to evaluate the economic consequences of fuel outage scenarios, with and without mitigation options to better understand the impact of disruption and potential value of mitigation actions for New Zealand.
+This study used the Non-Spatial MERIT tool to evaluate the economic consequences of fuel outage scenarios, with and without mitigation options, to better understand the impact of disruption and the potential value of mitigation actions for New Zealand.

 Development of reference economic futures

-In this project, we have developed three reference future economic futures.
-They were developed by analysing many future scenarios created by other experts to find representative sets, in conjunction with detailed historical data analysis and forecasting for specific prices and other economic parameters.
-These three scenarios span a wide range of potential world economic pathways and allow testing out possible disaster preparedness and mitigation measures – to ensure that we are making robust decisions – no matter what the future holds.
+In this project, we developed three reference future economic futures.
+These three scenarios span a wide range of potential world economic pathways and allow testing out possible disaster preparedness and mitigation measures - to ensure that we are making robust decisions - no matter what the future holds.

-A project examined the productivity impacts of a major disruption on New Zealand Government agencies based in Wellington.
+A project examining the productivity impacts of a major disruption on New Zealand Government agencies based in Wellington.
+It included running a simulation of an Alpine Fault earthquake event and evaluating the economic consequences using the MERIT tool..

 Wellington Resilience Programme Business Case (PBC)